I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/usb/ns-usb--usbd-pipe-information.md

 </tr>
 </table>
 <p> </p>
 <p>The supported polling periods for high-speed isochronous transfers are 1, 2, 4, and 8.
 If a client driver submits a URB_FUNCTION_ISOCH_TRANSFER request for a high speed isochronous endpoint with polling period greater than 8, the request fails with status USBD_STATUS_INVALID_PARAMETER.
-For  information about isochronous transfers, see <a href="https://msdn.microsoft.com/library/windows/hardware/hh406225">How to Transfer Data to USB Isochronous Endpoints</a>.</p>
+For  information about isochronous transfers, see <a href="buses.transfer_data_to_isochronous_endpoints">How to Transfer Data to USB Isochronous Endpoints</a>.</p>
 <p>The mappings in the preceding tables between periods and polling intervals are valid in Microsoft Windows 2000 and later versions of the Windows operating system.</p>
 </dd>

 ### -field <b>PipeType</b>

 <dd>
 <p>Specifies what type of transfers this pipe uses.
-These values are defined in the <a href="https://msdn.microsoft.com/library/windows/hardware/ff539119">USBD_PIPE_TYPE</a> enumeration.</p>
+These values are defined in the <a href="..\usb\ne-usb--usbd-pipe-type.md">USBD_PIPE_TYPE</a> enumeration.</p>
 </dd>

 ### -field <b>PipeHandle</b>